BetaNYC/peoples-roadmap-nyc/README.md

 http://NYCroadmap.us
 ===================

 This is the People's Roadmap to a Digital New York City landing page.
 For the past year, the BetaNYC community has met and worked on this document to properly frame how technology should be build.
+You can comment on this document via (google doc)[https://docs.google.com/document/d/1_hN-syKJPIfPicXfuhIlcf55SrbwJLM0rTkLrmx-Be4/edit?usp=sharing].

+If you find issues with the code or language, please file an issue.

 Note that branch `gh-pages` is what shows on production http://NYCroadmap.us.
 Master does nothing.